 Appendix G: SMKI Recovery Procedure Test Scenarios

-Each scenario set out in this Annex G can be tested in isolation, or combined as part of a more extensive test.
+Each scenario set out in this Appendix G can be tested in isolation, or combined as part of a more extensive test.

 DCC and SMKI PMA Interactions

 These scenarios cover the testing of interactions between the DCC Service Desk and the SMKI PMA in the event of a (suspected) Compromise.